 The Department of History offers a "within-discipline" minor as well as the major described elsewhere in this booklet.
-The minor is ideal for students who want to enrich their major with this subject matter, which applies to many academic and professional goals.
+The minor is ideal for students who want to enrich their cross-cultural knowledge, and writing and research skills.
+A history minor will further academic and professional goals in fields including law, technology, medicine, business, new and tradition media, foreign service and government.